-The government has tried to improve conditions by contracting out prison maintenance and creating new prison places through its flagship Prison Estate Transformation Programme.
-In 2014-15, HMPPS decided to outsource facilities management and expected to save around £80 million by contracting out to the firms Amey and Carillion, but it has failed to achieve this.
+The government has tried to improve conditions by creating new prison places through its Prison Estate Transformation Programme.
+In 2014-15, HMPPS decided to outsource FM and expected to save around £80 million by contracting out to Amey and Carillion, but it has not been a success.

-HMPPS has had to spend £143 million more than expected over the last four years.
-It had an inaccurate and incomplete understanding of prison conditions and the services needed.
-It also severely underestimated the need for reactive maintenance work due to vandalism and breakdown.
+HMPPS has had to spend an extra £143 million in the past four years because it had an inaccurate understanding of prison conditions and services needed, underestimating the need for reactive maintenance due to vandalism and breakdowns.

-The main reason behind these failures was the delays in agreeing and receiving funding to build new prisons.
-This meant construction work began later than planned.
-In addition, HMPPS was not able to close old prisons and replace them with new ones due to high demand, which meant it received less money from sales income.
+Delays in agreeing and receiving funding to build new prisons is cited as the main reason for the failures as construction work began later than planned.
+In addition, HMPPS was unable to close old prisons and replace them with new ones because of high demand so it received less money from sales income.

 MoJ, Treasury and HMPPS need to work together

-"We will always have enough prison places to keep offenders behind bars and the Government's £2.5bn investment will create 10,000 modern places, on top of the two new jails already being built."
+A Ministry of Justice (MoJ) spokesman said: "We will always have enough prison places to keep offenders behind bars and the government's £2.5 billion investment will create 10,000 modern places, on top of the two new jails already being built."